rcodesmith/indexer/README.md

 [![Build Status](https://travis-ci.com/algorand/indexer.svg?branch=master)](https://travis-ci.com/algorand/indexer)

+# Fork of Indexer

+This is a fork of the Algorand indexer for the purposes of building a non-test indexer docker image.

+Original README file follows:

 # Algorand Indexer

 The Indexer is a standalone service that reads committed blocks from the Algorand blockchain and maintains a database of transactions and accounts that are searchable and indexed.